robenkleene/design-references/after-effects/after-effects-compositions.md

 # After Effects Compositions

+## Nesting

+- To nest a composition, just right-click and choose `New Composition...` in the `Project` panel, then drag that composition to another composition and it'll appear as a layer in that composition

 ## Tips

 - To create a composition from an asset, first import that asset by dragging it to the Project panel, then right-click the asset and select "New Comp From Selection".